BushmanLab/INSPIIRED/README.md

 %> export INSPIIRED=$(pwd)
 %> Rscript bin/setupINSPIIRED.R
 ```
-**Set up INSPIIRED without privledges..**
+**Set up INSPIIRED without privledges.**
 The setup script (setupINSPIIRED.R) installs and updates a number of R libraries required to run INSPIIRED.
 INSPIIRED also requires a number of Python libraries to run, most notable is BioPython.
 If you do not have the
 ability to install BioPython then you may want to work within a Conda environment that provides this resource.
 While installing Conda, agree to the license and agree to allow the setup script to update your .bashrc file.
 If you are not using a 64-bit Linux machine then please visit http://conda.pydata.org/miniconda.html
 and download the appropriate Python 2.x version of Conda for your machine.
+It is important to note that
+working within a Conda environment is not compatible with a number of computation cluster setups.
 ```
 %> wget https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh
 %> bash Miniconda2-latest-Linux-x86_64.sh